hanyuhanyuhanyu/GodzamoKrazy/README.md

 * Copied the AutoComboFinder and smart Easter from DarkRoman
 * Fixed the broken auto-Godmazok behaviour that sold mines and factories instead of cursors

-\*Note: Recommended for a late stage game only
+\*Note: Recommended for a late stage game only.
+Don't like these values?
+Don't use it.
 </details>

 ## Older changelogs